ajordana/zoo-rob/rl/README.md

-# Randomized Smoothing Reinforcement Learning (RS-RL)
+# Deterministic Policy Gradient with Randomized Smoothing

-Welcome to the **Randomized Smoothing Reinforcement Learning (RS-RL)** repository!
 This project builds on the CleanRL codebase to implement randomized smoothed versions of the DDPG and TD3 algorithms, alongside standard implementations of PPO, DDPG, and TD3.
-Our goal is to explore and evaluate the effectiveness of randomized smoothing techniques in reinforcement learning (RL) for improved robustness and performance.
+Our goal is to explore and evaluate the effectiveness of randomized smoothing techniques in reinforcement learning (RL).
+Two types of smoothing are proposed:

-## Project Overview

-RS-RL introduces randomized smoothing to the DDPG and TD3 algorithms, creating variants such as RS-DDPG and RS-TD3, as well as LSE (Locally Smoothed Exploration) versions like LSE-DDPG and LSE-TD3.
-These implementations aim to enhance the stability and generalization of RL agents by mitigating the effects of noise and adversarial perturbations during training and evaluation.

-## Features

-- **Algorithms**: Implementations of PPO, DDPG, TD3, RS-DDPG, RS-TD3, LSE-DDPG, and LSE-TD3.
-- **Training Scripts**: Easy-to-use Python scripts for training agents on various environments.
-- **Visualization**: Tools to generate performance curves and comparisons using a forked version of OpenRLBenchmark.
-- **Integration with Weights & Biases (W&B)**: Track experiments and visualize results seamlessly.
+- Randomize Smoothing (leading to the algorithms RS-DDPG and RS-TD3)
+- Log-Sum-Exp Smoothing (leading to the algorithms LSE-DDPG and LSE-TD3)

 ## Getting Started